phpro/soap-client/README.md

  By default we will still ship an ext-soap driver, but it is completely opt-in.
  You can use any user-land SoapClient implementation if you wrap it in our own driver interfaces.

 Testing webservices is hard!
- That is Why this package is fully compatible with [php-vcr](http://php-vcr.github.io/).
+ This package provide some various ways of testing a SOAP service.
+ Since the transport is HTTP based, you could use a `php-vcr` implementation.
+ If you don't want to do actual HTTP calls, you could also use a custom `Transport` or `Caller` in your test cases.
  Testing your SOAP client will be very fast and without any errors at the 3th party side of the integration.

 Last but not least, we want to make it easy for you to configure your SoapClient.